Aadarsh-Raj/geeksterProj6/README.md

-date -> used to take input as date. radio ->used to take optional inputs. email ->used to take email of user.

-textarea tag -> used to take large inputs from user. button -> used as a button to perform task on form. type(sumbit) -> used to submit the form.
+date -> used to take input as date. radio ->used to take optional inputs. email ->used to take email of user. password -> used to take password from the user. textarea tag -> used to take large inputs from user. button -> used as a button to perform task on form. type(sumbit) -> used to submit the form.